-The Network Security Certificate programs is designed for students interested in a career in network security.
-Students who complete this program will gain knowledge to prepare for industry certification examinations.
-Currently, three national certifications are part of this program: CompTIA Network+ and Security +; and Cisco Certified Entry Networking Technician.
-Students may continue on to other certificates or degrees in Cybersecurity.
+The Network Security Certificate program is designed for students interested in a career in network security.
+Students who complete this program will gain knowledge to prepare for industry certification examinations: CompTIA Network+ and Security +.
+Students may continue on to other certificates or degrees in Cybersecurity or Network Administration.